discordjs/guide/guide/additional-info/rest-api.md

 Urban Dictionary's API is available at https://api.urbandictionary.com/v0/define, accepts a `term` parameter, and also returns a JSON response.

-First, you're going to need to fetch the API and get it's body.
+First, you're going to need to fetch data from the API and get it's body.
 To do this, you'd do:

 ```js
 if (command === 'urban') {